 The team entered Fall 2013 with high hopes, fielding two D1A sides and two DII sides.
 One match was played before a non-rugby event led to a five-year suspension.
 The suspension lasted two years before the suspension was lifted after team acceptance of responsibility.

-During the two years of College rugby exile, Chris played for Wilmington RFC and for New York Athletic Club.
-He played rugby sevens for NYAC, Atlantis Rugby 7s, the Elite City Sevens in 2014 and at the World Cup 7s in 2014 for the New York City 7s. later he would also play for the Northeast Academy.
+During the two years of College rugby exile, Chris played for Wilmington RFC and New York Athletic Club.
+He played rugby sevens for NYAC, Atlantis Rugby 7s, the Elite City Sevens in 2014, and at the World Cup 7s in 2014 for the New York City 7s. later he would also play for the Northeast Academy.

 When adversity strikes, it is how it is handled that defines people.
 Chris continued at the University of Delaware through his graduation in 2016 with a Bachelor’s of Science in Kinesiology and Exercise Science.
 He fostered the return of the University of Delaware Men’s Rugby team in 2015-2016, becoming the Club’s president and assuming the role of captain.
 The team returned to the Collegiate Rugby Championship and won the Philadelphia Challenge Championship.